 The Bengal Famine: How the British engineered the worst genocide in human history for profit

 "I hate Indians.
 They are a beastly people with a beastly religion.
-The famine was their own fault for breeding like rabbits.”
+The famine was their own fault for breeding like rabbits." -Winston Churchill

 The British had a ruthless economic agenda when it came to operating in India and that did not include empathy for native citizens.
 Under the British Raj, India suffered countless famines.
 But the worst hit was Bengal.
 The first of these was in 1770, followed by severe ones in 1783, 1866, 1873, 1892, 1897 and lastly 1943-44.
 Previously, when famines had hit the country, indigenous rulers were quick with useful responses to avert major disasters.
-After the advent of the British, most of the famines were a consequence of monsoonal delays along with the exploitation of the country’s natural resources by the British for their own financial gain.
+After the advent of British rule, most of the famines were a consequence of monsoonal delays along with the exploitation of the country’s natural resources by the British for their own financial gain.
 Yet they did little to acknowledge the havoc these actions wrought.
-If anything, they were irritated at the inconveniences in taxing the famines brought about.
+If anything, they were irritated at the inconveniences in taxation the famines brought about.

 The first of these famines was in 1770 and was ghastly brutal.
 The first signs indicating the coming of such a huge famine manifested in 1769 and the famine itself went on till 1773.
 It killed approximately 10 million people, millions more than the Jews incarcerated during the Second World War.
-It wiped out one third the population of Bengal.
-John Fiske, in his book “The Unseen World”, wrote that the famine of 1770 in Bengal was far deadlier than the Black Plague that terrorized Europe in the fourteenth century.
-Under the Mughal rule, peasants were required to pay a tribute of 10-15 per cent of their cash harvest.
+It wiped out one-third the population of Bengal.
+John Fiske, in his book “The Unseen World”, wrote that the famine of 1770 in Bengal was far deadlier than the Black Plague that terrorised Europe in the fourteenth century.
+Under the Mughal rule, peasants were required to pay a tribute of 10-15 percent of their cash harvest.
 This ensured a comfortable treasury for the rulers and a wide net of safety for the peasants in case the weather did not hold for future harvests.
-In 1765 the Treaty of Allahabad was signed and East India Company took over the task of collecting the tributes from the then Mughal emperor Shah Alam II.
+In 1765, the Treaty of Allahabad was signed and the East India Company took over the task of collecting the tributes from the then Mughal emperor Shah Alam II.
 Overnight the tributes, the British insisted on calling them tributes and not taxes for reasons of suppressing rebellion, increased to 50 percent.
 The peasants were not even aware that the money had changed hands.
 They paid, still believing that it went to the Emperor.

 Winston Churchill, the hallowed British War prime minister who saved Europe from a monster like Hitler was disturbingly callous about the roaring famine that was swallowing Bengal’s population.
 He casually diverted the supplies of medical aid and food that was being dispatched to the starving victims to the already well supplied soldiers of Europe.
-When entreated upon he said, “Famine or no famine, Indians will breed like rabbits.”
-The Delhi Government sent a telegram painting to him a picture of the horrible devastation and the number of people who had died.
+When entreated upon, he said, “Famine or no famine, Indians will breed like rabbits.”
+The Delhi Government sent a telegram to him painting a picture of the horrible devastation and the number of people who had died.
 His only response was, “Then why hasn’t Gandhi died yet?"